 If you want to change the IP address of the Management Node you must first return your licenses from your current Management Node.
 If you do not return your licenses before re-running the installation wizard you will lose your licenses from your new Management Node (with the new IP address) and you will not be able to add them back to that new Management Node.

-Do not re-run the installation wizard on cloud-based deployments (AWS or Azure) in order to change Management Node configuration data such as its IP address or hostname.
+Do not re-run the installation wizard on cloud-based deployments (Azure, AWS or GCP) in order to change Management Node configuration data such as its IP address or hostname.
 To change such data you must terminate the existing instance and deploy a new Management Node instance.
 You should only re-run the installation wizard on cloud-based deployments if you need to reset the web administration password (and then you should not change any of the other configuration data).

 If you re-run the installation wizard to only reset the web administration password then you will not lose your configuration data and you will not need to delete and redeploy your Conferencing Nodes, providing you re-enter exactly the same hostname/addressing information as before.
 However, after completing the wizard you must then edit every system location ( ) and reselect the DNS and NTP servers for that location.